ackwolver335/Tkinter-GUI_Inteface/Basic_Widgets.md

 | *Menu* | Provides a Menu Bar similar to the one available on different Application's Top Side |
 | *Canvas* | Used for Drawing different lines,text and Visuals. |

+## Tkinter - Label Widget

+Tkinter Label is a widget that is used to implement display boxes where you can place text or images.
+The text displayed by this widget can be changed by the developer at any time you want.
+It is also used to perform tasks such as underlining the part of the text and spanning the text across multiple lines.

+It is important to note that a label can use only one font at a time to display text.
+To use a label, you just have to specify what to display in it (this can be text, a bitmap, or an image).

 ## Different Args in Label

 1. **Simple Label** : Used for creating simple text label at the beginning with general pack methods.